unitaryfund/unitaryhack2022/pages/faq.md

 ### Q. How does the hackathon work?

-**tl;dr**: Make an approved contribution to a [participating open source project]({{ '/projects/' | url }}) between May 14-30th and you will win SWAG.
+**tl;dr**: Make an approved contribution to a [participating open source project]({{ '/projects/' | url }}) between June 3-17th and you will win SWAG.
 If your contribution to a bountied issue is deemed the satisfactory solution by the maintainers of the project, we will send you cash via PayPal.

 ### Q. Can I work on a team?
 If I want a team, how can I find one?